Brownian hitting distributions in space-time of bounded sets and the expected volume of Wiener sausage for Brownian bridges: Introduction and summary of main results

 \v2 In \S 2 we summarize the results of \cite{Ubes} and \cite{Ucal_b} that are particularly relevant to the present subject.
 The results of both \S 3 and \S 4 heavily depend on those from \S 2.

 The subjects of \S 3 and \S 4 are inter-related.
 Because of this the item (vi) is proved in Section 4.2.
-The asymptotic behavior of $H_A(\x, t; d\xi)$ is closely related to that of the expected volume of Wiener sausage swept by $A$ attached to Brownian bridge joining ${\bf 0}$ and $\x$.
+The asymptotic behavior of $H_A(\x, t; d\xi)$ is closely related to that of the expected volume of Wiener sausage swept by a compact set $K$ attached to Brownian bridge joining ${\bf 0}$ and $\x$.
 If $x/t \to 0$, the results on $H_A$ entails those of the sausage.
 In the case $x/t \to\infty$, the situation is not so simple; our proof of (vii) relies on a result on the upper estimate of the expected volume of the sausage, and the lower estimate of it is obtained by using (vii).

-Most of the statements advanced above may translate into the corresponding ones to Brownian motion with constant drift and some of them will be presented in \S 5.
-In \S 6 miscellaneous things are presented: a brief exposition of the well-known relation of the hitting distribution to caloric measure; some asymptotic evaluation of $P_\x[\sigma_{\partial U(r)}<\sigma_A]$ as $r\to\infty$ in terms of $e_A(\x)$; some upper bounds of $q_A$; asymptotic forms of $P_\x[\sigma_A \leq t]$.
+Most of the statements advanced above may translate into the ones corresponding to Brownian motion with a constant drift and some of them will be presented in \S 5.
+In \S 6 we prove miscellaneous results that we need to use in the proofs of main results; some asymptotic evaluation of $P_\x[\sigma_{\partial U(r)}<\sigma_A]$ as $r\to\infty$ in terms of $e_A(\x)$; the upper bounds of $q_A$ that are fundamental to the proofs of the main results (i) through (viii); some estimates of $P_\x[\sigma_A<t]$ used in \S 4.2.3.
+In Appendix we provide a brief exposition of the well-known relation of the hitting distribution to caloric measure and some asymptotic forms of $P_\x[\sigma_A \leq t]$ which are derived by elementary computation from those of the density exhibited above.